Junhui-code/practice_1/readme.md

 [This is a link to the images](https://cloudinary.com/guides/web-performance/4-ways-to-add-images-to-github-readme-1-bonus-method)

 1. This is an ordered list
-2. as you can see here
+2. as you can see
 3. we have 1, 2 and 3